I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-But obviously, as far as I’m concernced, being so far away means basic camping without the usual noisy crowds.
+But obviously, as far as I’m concerned, being so far away means basic camping without the usual noisy crowds.
 Or, at least, that’s what I always hope for.

 Welford is such a long way from anywhere so plan at least two nights here.
 There are a couple of scenic drives to do, and you’ll really only experience the park if you have time to do the drives.

-The national park has a lot of bird life so you may want to stay a few more nights if birdwatching is your thing.
-Or if you’re into kayaking, there are permanent waterholes in the muddy Barcoo River that could be fun to explore.
+The national park has lots of bird life so you may want to stay a few more nights if birdwatching is your thing.
+Or if you’re into kayaking.
+There are permanent waterholes in the muddy Barcoo River that could be fun to explore.

 Once upon a time, there used to be two camping areas at Welford National Park.
 These days, it’s only one: Little Boomerang Waterhole, and it’s a small one at that.